SilasReinagel/silasreinagel.github.io/static/delivering/C3_project_momentum.md

 If you can see those two things about a project at any point in time, then you know EXACTLY how successful the project is doing, and, as a powerful bonus, you can accurately predict how the project will finish.
 Nothing is left to chance.

-If you master this paradigm of mentally visualizing the health of a project, people will think you are FORTUNE TELLER.
+If you master this paradigm of mentally visualizing the project's health, people will think you are FORTUNE TELLER.
 They will give you better projects, a nicer office, and more money.

 ---

 ## Chapter Review Questions
-1. What is the best way to tell the health of a project?
+1. What is the best way to tell a project's health?
 2. What are the two key components of healthy project momentum?
 3. What four ingredients are essential for building and maintaining momentum?